 Robust analytics signals product maturity;

 Insights help larger businesses makes sense of their complexity & decision making;

-Analytics are typically a straightforward business requirement, and fairly easy to prove ROI to their end-consumers;
+Analytics is typically a straightforward business requirement, and fairly easy to prove ROI to their end consumers;

-For product owners, an off-the-shelf embedded analytics tool offers an easy way to meet the above demands:
+For product owners, an off-the-shelf embedded analytics solution offers an easy way to meet the above demands: